SFDO-Tooling/Snowfakery/docs/extending.md

 Plugins that require "memory" or "state" are possible using `PluginResult` objects or subclasses.
-Consider a plugin that generates child objects that include values that sum up values on child objects to a value specified on a parent:
+Consider a plugin that generates child objects that include values that sum up values on child objects to a value specified on a parent (similar to a simple version of `Math.random_partition`):

 ```yaml
 # examples/sum_child_values.yml